 The webserver in Delta DX-3021 versions prior to 1.24 is vulnerable to command injection through the network diagnosis page.
 This vulnerability could allow a remote unauthenticated user to add files, delete files, and change file permissions.

-A vulnerability was found in D-Link DIR‑818L up to 1.05B01.
-This issue affects the function getenv of the file /htdocs/cgibin of the component ssdpcgi.
-The manipulation leads to command injection.
-The attack may be initiated remotely.
-The exploit has been disclosed to the public and may be used.
+A flaw has been found in HummerRisk up to 1.5.0.
+This vulnerability affects the function fixedCommand of the file hummer-common/hummer-common-core/src/main/java/com/hummer/common/core/utils/PlatformUtils.java of the component Cloud Compliance Scanning.
+Executing a manipulation can lead to command injection.
+The attack can be executed remotely.
+The exploit has been published and may be used.
+The vendor was contacted early about this disclosure but did not respond in any way.

-A vulnerability classified as critical was found in Tenda O3V2 1.0.0.12(3880).
-This vulnerability affects the function fromNetToolGet of the file /goform/setPingInfo of the component httpd.
-The manipulation of the argument domain leads to os command injection.
-The attack can be initiated remotely.
-The exploit has been disclosed to the public and may be used.
+A security flaw has been discovered in qinming99 dst-admin up to 1.5.0.
+This affects the function revertBackup of the file /home/restore.
+The manipulation of the argument Name results in command injection.
+The attack can be launched remotely.
+The exploit has been released to the public and may be used for attacks.
+The vendor was contacted early about this disclosure but did not respond in any way.

-A vulnerability, which was classified as critical, has been found in D-Link DI-7300G+ 19.12.25A1.
-Affected by this issue is some unknown functionality of the file in proxy_client.asp.
-The manipulation of the argument proxy_srv/proxy_lanport/proxy_lanip/proxy_srvport leads to os command injection.
+A security vulnerability has been detected in HummerRisk up to 1.5.0.
+Affected by this issue is some unknown functionality of the file ResourceCreateService.java of the component Cloud Task Scheduler.
+Such manipulation of the argument regionId leads to command injection.
 The attack may be launched remotely.
-The exploit has been disclosed to the public and may be used.
+The exploit has been disclosed publicly and may be used.
+The vendor was contacted early about this disclosure but did not respond in any way.